tanersa/sharksLambda/README.md

 **_5- Go to CloudWatch and build and Event under Amazon Event Bridge_**

   In order to reach the solution, we need to trigger the Lambda function through CloudWatch.
   For that, go to Amazon Event Bridge and create a rule as **start and stop instances**.
-During the creation of a rule under Amazon event Bridge, we choose Lambda   function aas **TARGET*
+During the creation of a rule under Amazon event Bridge, we choose Lambda   function as **TARGET**

   After going to Cloudwatch, choose Log Groups to check if event is triggered and refresh the page.